-34, Abish Kekilbaiuly st, Business Center Capital Tower Almaty, Kazakhstan Phone: +7 778 873 7159 E-mail: infoca@mazars.kz
+34, Abish Kekilbaiuly st, Business center Capital Tower Almaty, Kazakhstan Phone: +7 727 355 40 00 E-mail: infoca@mazars.kz

-In general, the concept resembles the CIT concept in developed countries worldwide.
+In general, the concept resembles the CIT concept applied in developed countries worldwide.
 Taxable income is calculated as annual income minus expenses.
-It is possible to deduct expenses linked to incomes recognized for CIT purpooses provided that such expenses are properly documented.
-Dividends and capital gains are not excluded from taxable income by default, it is necessary to analyse who is beneficiary etc. to identify its taxation regime.
-There are certain limits on deductibility of expenses such as: up to 3% of taxable profit for certain fees paid to related parties, up to 4% of taxable profit for
+It is possible to deduct expenses linked to incomes recognized for CIT purposes, provided that such expenses are properly documented.
+Dividends and capital gains are not excluded from taxable income by default, it is necessary to analyze who is the beneficiary etc. to identify the applicable taxation regime.
+There are certain limits on deductibility of expenses such as: up to 3% of taxable profit for certain fees paid to companies from offshore jurisdictions, up to 4% of taxable profit for

 Transfer pricing in Kazak hstan

 Arm's length principle ✓ Since 2009

 Documentation liability ✓ Since 2009

 APA ✓ Since 2009

 Country-by-Country liability ✓ Since 2016

 Master file-local file (OECD BEPS 13) applicable ✓ Since 2019

 Penalty

-lack of documentation √ From EUR 730 to EUR 7.300.
+lack of documentation √ From EUR 730 to EUR 7,300.

-tax shortage ✓ From 20% up to 300% of tax shortage
+tax shortage ✓ From 20% up to 300% of tax shortage.

 Related parties TP rules apply to all cross- border transactions even if the parties are unrelated.
 The transfer pricing law defines related parties as individuals or legal entities whose special mutual relations may allow the economic results of the transactions to be influenced.
-In consequence, the Kazakh authorities can treat any transaction as a related-party transaction based on their set of market prices.
+In consequence, the Kazakh authorities can treat any transaction as a transaction between related parties based on their set of market prices.

-Safe harbours No 10% deviation is allowed only for producers of agricultural products.
+Safe harbors A 10% deviation is allowed only for producers of agricultural products.

-Level of attention paid by Тах
+Level of attention paid by Tax

 sponsorship fees.
 Also, thin capitalization rule is applied to interest on related party loans.
 The list is not exhaustive.
 Depreciation expenses on fixed assets differ from IFRS principles and are calculated on a group basis based on tax book value as of the reporting date.
-Loss carry forward can be done within the following 10 calendar years inclusively, the rule on carry forward of the losses does not apply to losses generated from sale of securities, etc. There are Controlled Foreign Company rules (CFCs).
+Loss carry-forward can be done within the following 10 calendar years inclusively, the rule on the carrying forward of losses does not apply to losses generated from the sale of securities, etc. There are Controlled Foreign Company rules (CFCs).

 WHT applies to incomes paid to non-residents who are not registered for tax purposes in Kazakhstan.
-The taxable incomes are listed in the Tax Code.
-Kazakhstan has signed 55 Treaties on Avoidance of Double Taxation.
-The treaty rates prevail over the Tax Code; however, it is important to have a duly issued tax residency certificate for any non-resident in order to apply the treaty.
-The Multilateral instrument (MLI) entered into force in Kazakhstan from October 2020; however it is important to check the MLI accession documents signed with each country because some of them have not signed/ratified the MLI or ratified under certain conditions.
+Taxable incomes are listed in the Tax Code.
+Kazakhstan has signed 55 treaties on the avoidance of double taxation.
+The treaty rates prevail over the Tax Code; however, any non-residents are required to have a duly issued tax residency certificate in order to apply the treaty.
+The multilateral instrument (MLI) entered into force in Kazakhstan from October 2020; however, it is important to check the MLI accession documents signed with each country as some of them have not signed/ratified the MLI or have done so under certain conditions.